bsmith89/human-gut-diversity-manuscript/manuscript.md

 between bacteria which produce auto-inhibitory hydrogen and methanogenic archaea, could similarly support increased diversity.
-This mechanism is likely responsible for some of the species richness found in the gut, but exactly how much is unclear.
+High specificity mutualisms are likely responsible for some of the species richness found in the gut, but exactly how much is unclear.
 Further research into these types of species interactions